Making Sense of Gravitational Thermodynamics: Equilibrium Statistical Mechanics

 This presentation shows that equilibrium and stability hold within SGS and that equilibrium statistical mechanics plays a crucial role in the physics of SGS.
-It is also important to stress the long lifetime of metastable states in SGS:\footnote{See also \citet[§2.6]{Katz2003-KATTOS}.}
+It is also important to stress the long lifetime of metastable states in SGS:\footnote{See also \citet[§2.6]{Katz2003-KATTOS}. \cite{chavanis2005lifetime} provides a method to estimate the lifetime of metastable states via Kramers formula.
+See \cite{chavanis2024} for the detailed calculation of the lifetime of metastable states of a simple kind of SGS (a binary star) close to critical point.}

 \begin{quote} The lifetime of metastable states (local entropy maxima) scales as $exp(N)$ due to the long-range nature of the interaction.
 Therefore, the importance of these metastable states is considerable and they cannot be simply ignored.
-Metastable states are in fact stable and they correspond to observed structures in the universe such as globular clusters. \cite[pp. 135]{chavanis2005lifetime} \end{quote}
+Metastable states are in fact stable [...]. \cite[pp. 135]{chavanis2005lifetime} \end{quote}

-The general conclusion to draw is that metastable states provide stable equilibrium states in SGS within certain parameter regimes and time scales.
+The conclusion to draw is that metastable states provide stable equilibrium states in SGS within certain parameter regimes and time scales.
 These metastable states have long lifetimes compared to the evolution of these systems, a feature which can be related to the consideration that equilibrium is always relative to a certain time scale.
 Hence these technically quasi-equilibrium states can be regarded as effectively equilibrium states at the appropriate time scale.
 Collapses and instabilities take place and play an important role in the dynamics of SGS, but for the given reasons we can argue that equilibrium and stability can both be recovered within SGS in certain domains.
 It is worth noting that two distinct scales are operating in this context: a time scale (quasi-equilibrium) and a perturbation scale (metastability).
 These conclusions contrast Robertson's claims that equilibrium is not attainable within SGS and that only non-equilibrium statistical mechanics is employed and support instead the thesis that equilibrium statistical mechanics is applicable in this context, although this is not the full picture yet.

+Having analysed equilibrium and stability, we now discuss two other key features related to the applicability of equilibrium statistical mechanics to SGS.
+In particular, we contrast the two interrelated Robertson's objections that (a) SGS physics does not abstract away from the micro-details of the systems, and that (b) the thermodynamic limit does not exist for SGS.